Tesla Powerwall 3 Rebate Now Available - Combine with Federal Subsidy Today Claim Now

 32 A

-Most homes are generally single-phase, which runs at 230V per phase, with three-phase properties reaching 400V for more power.
+How many volts is a phase?
+Most homes are generally single-phase, which runs at 230-240V per phase, with three-phase properties reaching 400V for more power.

 Using the water analogy to determine what a phase is, think of it like a single or three water pipes supplying your house.
 A solo pipe can only provide so much flow at a given time, and with some needing more than what that one pipe can supply, they can opt for more and upgrade to three-phase.